-No deal on Syria as US-Russia talks end
+No deal on Syria as Obama and Putin meet

-Hangzhou, China (CNN)Talks between the US and Russia have ended without an agreement on ending violence in Syria, a US official said on Monday.
+Hangzhou, China (CNN)US President Barack Obama and his Russian counterpart Vladimir Putin were meeting Monday as talks between their governments on ending violence in Syria ended without an agreement.

+The two leaders were conversing on the sidelines of the Group of 20 summit here, according to a US National Security Council spokesman.
+More details about their discussion were expected later Monday, but US officials said before the summit that Syria and Ukraine would likely be on the agenda of an Obama-Putin huddle.

-Meeting on the sidelines of the Group of 20 summit here, US Secretary of State John Kerry and his Russian counterpart Sergey Lavrov were working to negotiate a plan that would have boosted military cooperation between the two nations in an effort to better target terrorists and prevent civilian deaths.
+The exchange came after a US official said talks had ended between US Secretary of State John Kerry and his Russian counterpart Sergey Lavrov, who had been working to negotiate a plan that would have boosted military cooperation between the two nations in an effort to better target terrorists and prevent civilian deaths.

 But negotiators failed to work though differences, and the talks have ended for now.